 I held my tongue when Premier Najib Abdul Razak said that the results were caused by a "Chinese tsunami".
-I was deeply saddened that the prime minister of our great country, who has been going round spending tonnes of money promoting 1Malaysia, could actually utter those words, which clearly could cause racial tension.
+I was deeply saddened that the prime minister, of our great country, who has been going round spending tons of money promoting 1Malaysia, could actually utter those words, which clearly could cause racial tension.

 The local media, particularly Utusan Malaysia, is making matters worse by playing up this issue.
 Why have they been allowed to do so?
 Isn't this incitement?
 Shouldn't action be taken against them?

 What Najib said and what the media is unnecessarily focusing on is causing the racial tension.
 It is almost as if they want the rakyat to be divided.

 And sadly, I think it has worked to some extent as there have been a number of posts on my Facebook news feed that is rather worrying.
 And this is what prompted me to write this letter.

 A number of people (including people whom I thought were educated and progressive) seem to believe that the results were indeed caused by a "Chinese Tsunami", citing that the Chinese were racists and that is why they voted the opposition.